-Prerequisite(s): BIOL 114\ or BIOL 115\, An asterisk (\) designates a
+Prerequisite(s): BIOL 114 or BIOL 115, An asterisk () designates a course which may be taken concurrently.

-BIOL 210 Microbiology
+Microbiology

 This course covers basics of microbiology including structure, genetics, growth, and metabolic diversity of microorganisms.
 Topics relating to the importance of microorganisms in health, ecosystems, industry, and water and food safety are also covered.